ddervs/ddervs.github.io/README.md

 I'm a big fan of communicating science to non-specialists.
 Here are some of the projects I've been involved with in public engagement.

 ## Talks

+- In February 2018, I gave a talk to year 9 students about careers in science, as part of the [TechGirls](http://www.wearetechgirls.com) Challenge 2017.
+The talk was a small part of a larger event, in which the students got to experiment with the [IBM Quantum Experience](https://quantumexperience.ng.bluemix.net/qx/experience).

 - In February 2017, I gave a talk to a group of A-level students at [Graveney School](http://www.graveney.org) in Tooting, London.
 The talk was a general introduction to Quantum Computation, titled *The Future of Computing in a Quantum Age*.
 The slides can be found [here](https://github.com/ddervs/ddervs.github.io/raw/master/assets/pdfs/Graveney_Talk.pdf).